For Perfect Everyday Living.

 Now all we have to do is look for similar opportunities, and we too will be in the Service Business – sorry, Ministry. 😉

 2. don’t leave the shopping cart in the parking lot, take it back;

-3. visit a sick friend or relative (read The Miracle of Healing before you go);
+3. visit a sick friend or relative (read Of Healing and Miracles before you go);

 4. be courteous and responsible while driving;